Clustering

 With the clustering key e.label

-, the matchings are clustered following the full label of edge e
+, the matchings are clustered according to the full label of edge e

 Example